How to invest £10k and get the best return

 Your portfolio should ideally be as risky as it can be without exceeding either your risk appetite (how much risk you are comfortable taking) or your capacity for loss (how much you can afford to lose).

 This is an easy principle to read but a much more difficult one to put into practice.
-If you are not comfortable making your own investment decisions then it could be a good idea to either speak to a financial adviser or use a digital wealth manager (see the foot of this article) who will invest your money for you.
+If you are not comfortable making your own investment decisions then it could be a good idea to either speak to a financial adviser.
+Check out our 10 tips on how to find a good financial adviser.
+Alternatively, you could use a digital wealth manager (see the foot of this article) who will invest your money for you.

 How to invest £10k and get the best return